No tickets available for the next Jam?

 Note that normal Farset Labs Child Protection policy applies.
 This includes that all children under the age of 14 must have a designated guardian in Farset Labs for the entire event.

-We also require children aged between 14 and 17 (inclusive) parents are within 10 minutes from Computer Science building and can be easily contactable in event of an emergency.
+We also require children aged between 14 and 17 (inclusive) parents are within 10 minutes from venue and can be easily contactable in event of an emergency.

 Hosted by Andrew Mulholland.

 Is there an age limit to take part in the Raspberry Jams?

 Nope!
 Although we say it is not really suitable for children under 6.
 There is no upper age.
 We have had people as old as 85 taking part!

 What we do ask though is if you have only got a ticket for your child, that you both work together as we budget the tickets for the numbers of Raspberry Pis we have available.

 There is no more tickets left for this months Raspberry Jam, how can I make sure to get some for next month?

 Well, first thing, make sure you are signed up on the waiting list!
 People usually cancel last minute so chances are we might be able to squeeze you in.
 Other than that, your best bet is make sure you are signed up on the tickets mailing list.
 When tickets become available, we email out details to that list.
 You can unsubscribe at any time.